 We'll assess your stump and recommend the best approach for your specific situation - free of charge

-Chemical stump removal uses products containing potassium nitrate to accelerate the decomposition of the stump wood.
-You drill holes in the stump, pour in the chemical, add water, and wait.
+Chemical stump removal products contain potassium nitrate and claim to accelerate decomposition.
+The instructions say to drill holes in the stump, pour in the chemical, add water, and wait.
+In practice, these products don't work.

 How It Works